-We are a large department: about 60 tenured/track faculty and growing (+5 hires this year).
+We are a large research department: 64 tenured/track faculty, 13 postdocs and growing.

 - 150 PhD students